acn1008/ProjectComp730/README.md

 # ProjectComp730
 ## Temperature Conversion App

 ### Temperature Conversion app where a user inputs a number and selects if they want to convert from Celsius to Fahrenheit, Fahrenheit to Celsius, Kelvin to Fahrenheit, Fahrenheit to Kelvin, Celsius to Kelvin, or Kelvin to Celsius.
 A progress bar is implemented at the bottom of the screen to indicate freezing and boiling based on conversion.
 When the bar is at 0 it means that value was either at freezing or below freezing.
 When the bar is full it means that value was either at boiling point or above it.
-For example,when a user inputs 32 and selects to convert from Fahrenheit to Celsius, the bar will be at 0 and the result will be 0 in the output field.
+For example, when a user inputs 32 and selects to convert from Fahrenheit to Celsius, the bar will be at 0 and the result will be 0 in the output field.
 This indicates that 32 F and 0 C are the same both visually and numerically.

 ## How to Use